Solamente0/bunny-stream-android/README.md

 ## What is Bunny Stream?

-Bunny Stream is a comprehensive Swift Package Manager (SPM) package designed to seamlessly integrate Bunny's powerful video streaming capabilities into your iOS applications.
-The package provides a robust set of tools for video management, playback, uploading, and camera-based video uploads, all through an intuitive Swift API.
+Bunny Stream is an Android library designed to seamlessly integrate Bunny's powerful video streaming capabilities into your Android applications.
+The package provides a robust set of tools for video management, playback, uploading, and camera-based video uploads, all through an intuitive Kotlin API.

 ### Key Features